Error Handling

 There are times and technologies where that's the only approach that will work, especially if the command you're running won't produce a terminating, trappable exception.
 But it's a logically contorted approach, and it can make debugging trickier.

-ERR-06 Copy $Error[0] to your own variable
+## ERR-06 Copy $Error\[0] to your own variable

-.
-Use either - but immediately copy them into your own variable, as executing additional commands can cause $_
+Within a `catch` block, `$_` will contain the last error that occurred, as will `$Error[0]`.
+Use either - but immediately copy them into your own variable, as executing additional commands can cause `$_` to get "hijacked" or `$Error[0]` to contain a different error.

-will be the last error, and PowerShell will maintain the rest of the $Error
+It isn't necessary to clear `$Error` in most cases. `$Error[0]` will be the last error, and PowerShell will maintain the rest of the `$Error` collection automatically.